-17. Avant Homes consider that the promoted site at Blackbyres Farms would be an effective housing proposal for 700 homes, if there is a requirement to allocate additional housing land.

-18. The 'East Renfrewshire Green Belt Landscape Character Assessment Update' identifies the site within landscape character area LF1 (West Hurlet).
+- 17. Avant Homes consider that the promoted site at Blackbyres Farms would be an effective housing proposal for 700 homes, if there is a requirement to allocate additional housing land. - 18.
+The 'East Renfrewshire Green Belt Landscape Character Assessment Update' identifies the site within landscape character area LF1 (West Hurlet).
 It states that this area is of comparatively high landscape character and quality, is highly visible to people travelling along road corridors in the area and forms a key link in the network of undeveloped land separating settlements in the area.
 Given the open character and undulating topography of the land to the north east of Blackbraes Road, I consider that the site would be sensitive to development, even with the proposed boundary planting.
-Housing at this location would encroach into the area of green belt which separates Barrhead from Paisley to the northwest and Nitshill to the north east.

-19. The addition of 700 homes would be a strategic allocation representing nearly 15% of the extrapolated housing land requirement to 2031 of 4,802 homes (as presented in Issue 14 - housing supply, delivery and phasing).
+Housing at this location would encroach into the area of green belt which separates Barrhead from Paisley to the northwest and Nitshill to the north east. - 19.
+The addition of 700 homes would be a strategic allocation representing nearly 15% of the extrapolated housing land requirement to 2031 of 4,802 homes (as presented in Issue 14 housing supply, delivery and phasing).
 While the promoter of the site has provided supporting environmental information, release of housing at the scale proposed would be substantial and has not been subject to public consultation or engagement with key agencies.
 In addition, as I have already indicated, there is no need for further land to be released from the green belt for housing development.
 The site makes a positive contribution to the landscape setting of Barrhead from the north east and there is no justification for removing it from the green belt.
-Therefore, no modification to the plan is recommended.
+Therefore, no modification to the plan is recommended

-Issue 21 Submitted Housing Supply Busby Development plan reference: Policy SG1: Housing Supply, Delivery and Phasing Schedule 15: Housing Sites Reporter: Gordon S Reid Body or person(s) submitting a representation raising the issue (including reference number): Mactaggert & Mickel (459/1) Eddie Casey (466/1) CALA Homes (West) and Lynch Homes (467/1) Romano Family (494/1) Taylor Wimpey (497/1) Provision of the development plan to which the issue relates: Chapter 4: Promoting Sustainable and Inclusive Economic Growth Alternative Housing Development Proposals: LDP2-06 Hill Crescent, Busby (CS031) LDP2-12 Westerton Lane, Busby (CS050) LDP2-13 Easter Busby (CS051) LDP2-21 Kittoch House, Carmunnock Road, Busby (SMIR01) LDP2-22 Easterton Avenue (MIR7/CS063) Supporting documents: Site Evaluation Planning authority's summary of the representation(s): Objections (a) LDP2-06 Hill Crescent, Busby (CS031) Mactaggert & Mickel (459/1) dwellinghouses 2019). • By way of releva Bowling Club is now benefiting f ect of a planning application (ref.
-2018/0398/TP) which was minded to grant subject to S75 (com ant precedent Mac&Mic highlight LDP site ref.
-S allocated in the Proposed Plan for 6 dwellingho rom planning permission for development.
-Give mittee on 17th May G1.33, Whitecraigs buses by virtue of it en the position, is now benefiting from planning permission for development.
+recommended.

+Reporter's recommendations:

+No modifications.

+Issue 21 Submitted Housing Supply Busby Development plan reference: Policy SG1: Housing Supply, Delivery and Phasing Schedule 15: Housing Sites Reporter: Gordon S Reid

+Body or person(s) submitting a representation raising the issue (including reference number):

+Mactaggert & Mickel (459/1) Eddie Casey (466/1) CALA Homes (West) and Lynch Homes (467/1) Romano Family (494/1) Taylor Wimpey (497/1)

+Chapter 4: Promoting Sustainable and Inclusive Economic Growth Alternative Housing Development Proposals:

+- LDP2-06 Hill Crescent, Busby (CS031)

+- LDP2-12 Westerton Lane, Busby (CS050)

+- LDP2-13 Easter Busby (CS051)

+- LDP2-21 Kittoch House, Carmunnock Road, Busby (SMIR01)

+- LDP2-22 Easterton Avenue (MIR7/CS063)

+(a) LDP2-06 Hill Crescent, Busby (CS031)

+- The site is subject of a planning application (ref.
+2018/0398/TP) for the 'Erection of 4 dwellinghouses which was minded to grant subject to S75 (committee on 17th May 2019). - By way of relevant precedent Mac&Mic highlight LDP site ref.
+SG1.33, Whitecraigs Bowling Club is allocated in the Proposed Plan for 6 dwellinghouses by virtue of it now benefiting from planning permission for development.
 Given the position, is essentially the same for Hill Crescent we would ask that the Hill Crescent site be duly shown as allocated in the Proposed Plan for the development of 4 dwellinghouses and added to the list of Housing Sites at Schedule 15.